-What strategies are available to police and enforce against parallel imports?
+7. What strategies are available to police and enforce against parallel imports?

 For pharmaceutical products that require marketing authorisation to be marketed in Turkey, parallel import is not possible.
-Pharmaceuticals can only be imported and commercialised by the company that holds the marketing authorisation from the Ministry of Health.
-Marketing authorisation is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
-In this regard, as a part of a dealing strategy the Customs can be informed about the details of the marketing authorisation holder and its Turkish subsidiary.
+Pharmaceuticals can only be imported and commercialized by the company that holds the marketing authorization from the Ministry of Health.
+Marketing authorization is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
+In this regard, as a part of a dealing strategy the Customs can be informed about the details of the marketing authorization holder and its Turkish subsidiary.